John Tait Robertson: MTK Budapest

-International
+International career

 Robertson made his debut for Scotland on 2 April 1898 while at Everton, in a 3–1 home defeat to England in the Home Nations Championship.
 His second cap came on 8 April of the following year, while at Southampton.
 All of his 14 remaining caps came during his spell at Rangers.

 He captained the Scots in his fourth match, as they beat England 4–1 at home on 7 April 1900.
 His first goal came in his sixth match, on 2 March 1901, in a 1–1 draw with Wales, again as captain.
 Robertson was Scotland's captain in five matches, and scored two more goals, both against Wales.
 The last was in his last international on 6 March 1905, in a 3–1 away defeat in Wrexham.

 Death

 He died at the Royal Cancer Hospital, Milton in January 1935.